DataDog/hiring-engineers/answers.md

 ![changed hba config](screenshots/section1/integrations/hba_conf_orig.png)

-I changed it to how I usually have my config file set up if I were on Vagrant or my regular windows os. trouble shooting online also suggested changing a setting in the original config file I found to allow localhost connection.
+I chose to change it to how I usually have my config file set up if I were on Vagrant or my regular windows os.

+Trouble shooting online also suggested changing a setting in the original config file I found to allow localhost connection.

 Open `sudo vim  /var/lib/pgsql96/data/postgresql.conf`